 Enjoy a dinner out but couldn’t finish your meal?
 Many restaurants still offer to package up your leftovers in Styrofoam containers so you can enjoy the rest of your meal at home.
 To avoid accumulating more trash, bring along a reusable plastic or glass container to store your leftovers until you’re ready to eat the rest of your meal.

 Whether you’re downsizing or doing a big spring clean, hold off from tossing your unwanted clothing or household goods.
-If they’re unused or still in good shape, you can donate them to a local charity.
-For example, you could drop them off at a thrift shop, such as the Salvation Army or a Goodwill store, or offer them for free through a local “swap-n-shop” or Freecycle.
-If you’ve recently retired, you could even consider donating your gently used professional clothing to a nation-wide charitable organization, such as Dress for Success.
+If they’re unused or still in pretty good shape, you can donate them to a local charity or thrift shop, such as the Salvation Army or Goodwill.
+Another option is to offer them for free in your community.
+Most areas have Facebook groups called “Buy Nothing” where folks swap or donate anything from clothing to outdoor furniture to food.

 According to the USDA’s Economic Research Service, Americans waste between 30% and 40% of food – an incredible number with lots of room for improvement.